 The process of making rosin begins with filling 25u micron screen pouches with ice hash, and then placing the filled pouches into our rosin press.
 These pouches are sandwiched by parchment paper.
 Then a combination of mild heat and pressure is applied.
 The temperatures that we use range from 160°F to 210°F, staying as low as possible to preserve terpenes.
 The amount of pressure should also start low and slowly increase over time.

-As heat and pressure is applied by the rosin press, the trichomes’ outside membrane is broken down and squeezed.
-This results in oil (rosin) coming out of the press in a nice homogeneous consistency.
-This rosin is terpene and cannabinoid rich, while leaving trichome husks or membranes behind still inside of the 25u micron bag.
-A major benefit of this process is a final product is a solventless hash oil that’s free of chemicals and hydrocarbons.
-It also offers a cleaner melt over ice hash , since there is very little or no cell membranes or plant waxes inside of the rosin.
+As heat and pressure is applied by the rosin press, the trichomes’ outside membrane is squeezed and broken down.
+This results in oil (rosin) coming out of the press in a homogeneous consistency.
+The rosin is rich in both terpenes and cannabinoids, while leaving behind trichome husks (also known as membranes) inside of the 25u micron bag.
+A major benefit of this process is having a final product that’s free of chemicals and hydrocarbons.
+It also offers a cleaner melt than ice hash when dabbed, since there is no cell membranes or natural plant waxes remaining inside of rosin.